5EBIN/Do-LLMs-take-a-wasteful-path-to-their-answers/README.md

 straight-line distance (raw and unit-normalized "angular"); M3/M4 measure the mean pairwise cosine of layer-to-layer *step directions* across prompts.

+## Why no training experiment
+A natural next step is training the model to take straighter (more monotonic) trajectories so it could exit early.
+I didn't pursue it: the observations (M1's non-monotonic path, M3/M4's content-necessary wandering) predict that forcing the path straight would cost accuracy on content-heavy queries.
+That's a prediction from these measurements, not a tested result — confirming or refuting it would need the training run, which this study does not include.

 ## Honest limitations
 Small models (≤1.5B).
 The **logit lens is biased in middle layers** — some M1/M3 wiggle is the probe, not the model; a tuned lens would harden this.
 Few facts in